Positive definiteness constraints of effective scalar potential in Georgi-Machacek Model: Numerical Results

-Dimensional parameters $m_{\phi,\chi,\xi}$ are set to vanish because they could be safely neglected in the one-loop RG-improved tree-level scalar potential when we discuss the positive definiteness constraints.
-We adopt the values of the gauge couplings at the EW scale from~\cite{Antusch:2013jca}.
-The boundary values of the scalar quartic couplings at the EW scale for RGE are chosen as~(\ref{rel}) to ensure that such a vacuum is a custodial preserving one.
+Given the forms of the RG-improved tree-level scalar potential (\ref{eq:Vrg}) at each energy scale, we can assess whether the potential remains positive definite up to the Planck scale or the Landau pole scale with the methods in subsection~\ref{criteria}.
+This ensures that no new, deeper vacua emerge in the large field value regions, thereby guaranteeing the stability of the ordinary EWSB vacuum that preserves the custodial symmetry.

+We initiate our numerical investigation by examining positive definiteness constraints in the absence of collider limits--a scenario that allows us to isolate the intrinsic theoretical constraints of the model.
+The set of input parameters is chosen to satisfy the theoretical perturbative unitarity bound.
+The input parameters $\lambda_{1,2,3,4,5}$ and $\sin\theta_H$ span theoretically motivated ranges:

+The dimensional parameters $m^2_{\phi,\chi,\xi}$ are set to zero because their contribution becomes negligible in the large field value regions where the quartic terms dominate.
+This choice deliberately focuses our analysis on the asymptotic behavior of the potential.

-To obtain the scale dependence of the quartic couplings in the one-loop RG-improved tree-level scalar potential, we need to evolve the input parameters to arbitrary $\mu$ scale in the large field value regions by RGE with the corresponding beta-functions.
-In realistic numerical studies, to get the positive definiteness constraints, the relevant quartic couplings are evolved from the EW scale ($M_Z=91.2$GeV) to the Planck scale ($M_{Plack}\approx 1.12\times{10}^{19}$ GeV) (or the lowest Landau pole scale for the quartic couplings where someone diverges).
+To determine the scale dependence of the quartic couplings in the RG-improved potential, we evolve the input parameters via renormalization group equations from the electroweak scale ($M_Z = 91.2~\text{GeV}$) to the Planck scale ($M_{\text{Planck}} \approx 1.12 \times 10^{19}~\text{GeV}$) or to the Landau pole scale (defined as the scale where any coupling diverges).
+The gauge coupling values at the electroweak scale are adopted from Ref.~\cite{Antusch:2013jca}.
+The boundary values for the scalar quartic couplings at the electroweak scale are chosen according to Eq.~(\ref{rel}) to ensure that the vacuum configuration preserves custodial symmetry.

-Knowing the forms of the RG-improved tree-level scalar potential at each scale, we can check whether the scalar potential can always be positive definite up to the Planck scale or the Landau pole scale, ensuring that no new deeper vacua emerge in the large field value regions so as that the ordinary EWSB custodial preserving vacuum is stable.
-For each set of input parameters, one should check whether the positive definiteness conditions hold both at the RGE terminated high scale ( the Planck scale or the Landau pole scale) and at each scale during RGE upon {$10$ TeV}\footnote{Such a scale is chosen to ensure that the neglecting of the quadratic mass terms is justified}.
-In realistic numerical study, it is suffice to check that positive definiteness of the scalar potential holds both at the local minimums and at the saddle points when some/all of the quartic couplings turn negative.
+Knowing the forms of the RG-improved tree-level scalar potential at each scale, we can verify that the potential remains strictly positive all the way up to the Planck scale (or to the Landau-pole scale), thereby guaranteeing that no deeper minima develop at large field values and that the standard EWSB vacuum, which preserves custodial symmetry, is absolutely stable.
+For each set of input parameters, it is necessary to verify that the conditions for positive definiteness hold both at the highest scale where the renormalization group equations are terminated (i.e., the Planck scale or the Landau pole scale) and at every scale during the RGE evolution upon 10 TeV.
+In practical numerical studies, it suffices to verify the positive definiteness of the scalar potential both at the local minima and at the saddle points, where one or more of the quartic couplings become negative.